- Discover beautiful Yangshuo and the Yulong River on a bike ride and bamboo rafting

 Time for a bit of spiritual discovery today with an optional trip to the Shaolin Temple.
 With this trip you’ll also hike to Dharma Cave – a spiritual place for Buddhist pilgrims, and witness the stunning views of the shrine and temples in the area.
 After a late lunch, we’ll head to the train station and travel overnight to Beijing.

 Arriving nice and early in Beijing, you’ll get to relax and find some breakfast.
 Later on, we’ll make our way to a farm to eat with the locals and hike to an incredible un-restored section of the Great Wall.
 We’ll set up camp and watch the sunset before bedding down for the night (during the colder months we’ll stay at a guesthouse near the wall instead, as the temperatures will be too low to set up camp).

 The next day we’ll start with spectacular sunrise views from the Great Wall before returning to Beijing.
-There are plenty of optional activities to choose from over the next couple of days: visit the Olympic Bird’s Nest Stadium, watch a Chinese acrobatic performance, or visit the Forbidden City.
+There are plenty of optional activities to choose from over the next couple of days: watch a Chinese acrobatic performance, or visit the Forbidden City.
 On day 17, we’ll board the night train to Hangzhou.

 Day 20-22: Shanghai